 Dr Jonathan Clements is an experienced public speaker at universities, colleges, museums and for international tour groups, as well on television and radio.
-Venues have included Asia House, the Finnish Institute, the National Portrait Gallery, the Reform Club, the Hong Kong Association and the RAC Club in London, the Liverpool World Museum, Screen Academy Wales, the Universities of East Anglia, Edinburgh, Glasgow, Newcastle, Nottingham and Trinity St David in the UK, the Irish Film Institute, Xi’an Jiaotong University in China, the Yokosuka Council on Asia-Pacific Studies and convention or festival appearances in the Czech Republic, India, Italy, Finland, Norway, Switzerland and the United States.
+Venues have included Asia House, the Finnish Institute, the National Portrait Gallery, the Reform Club, the Hong Kong Society and the RAC Club in London, the Liverpool World Museum, Screen Academy Wales, the Universities of East Anglia, Edinburgh, Glasgow, Newcastle, Nottingham and Trinity St David in the UK, the Irish Film Institute, Xi’an Jiaotong University in China, the Yokosuka Council on Asia-Pacific Studies and convention or festival appearances in the Czech Republic, India, Italy, Finland, Norway, Switzerland and the United States.

 Bookings can be arranged through his agents, Fox & Howard.

 Here are just some of the topics covered:

 The Claims and Controversies of Marco Polo

 The life and journeys of the famous Marco Polo, including an appraisal of the many misunderstandings and misleading statements both by Polo himself, and by generations of later scholars.
 Did he bring ice cream and pasta to Italy?
 Why doesn’t he show up in the records of Khubilai Khan’s administration?
 Was there a Mrs Polo in the east?
 Did he go to China at all?

 …for the armchair traveller

 An original history of the Beijing region – from its prehistoric roots to its place in myth as the site of wars between demigods, its forgotten 101 years as a kingdom in its own right, through the many centuries of the imperial era and the rise of Communism, through to the changes brought on by the 2008 Olympics, the city’s meteoric modernisation, and today’s “airpocalypse.”

 THE BELT AND ROAD INITIATIVE